 - Kids complaining about classes already?
 Teach them how to love school.

-- Give kids a hand with homework, but don’t overdo it — many parents get too involved, which hurts kids in the long run.
-Read up on these other homework solutions.
+- Give kids a hand with homework, but don’t overdo it–many parents get too involved, which hurts kids in the long run.
+Read up on these homework solutions.

-- Ask the teacher how you can be involved with your child’s classroom — your participation will help your kids do better in school.
-Try these options for parents who have three hours a day, a week, a month or a year!
+- Ask the teacher how you can be involved with your child’s class(room)–your participation will help your kids do better in school.

 - Prepare for the first parent-teacher conference by creating a list of things you want to discuss.